Chyannetech/Heroku-Deployment/README.md

 #TravelMoire

-#### TravelMoire VZ.1 is a web application that allows users to document their travel experiences.
+#### TravelMoire is my first full CRUD project that was created to motivate people to explore the world and travel more -- while also having a safe place to document their experience.
 <img width="640" alt="HomePage" src="https://user-images.githubusercontent.com/103911002/171841959-14fbb1dc-5807-434d-b200-29b17dd4ff05.png">

-## Description
-TravelMoire is my first full CRUD project.
-My friends and I love to travel so this app is focused on building a database to store and share our memories.

 ## Technologies Used
 * JavaScript